deficollective/defiscan/src/content/protocols/aave-v3-arbitrum.md

 The GHO tokens on Arbitrum are bridged from Mainnet via CCIP.
 CCIP stands for Cross-Chain Interoperability Protocol and is a product by Chainlink.

-The tokens are bridged by a token lock/release mechanism on mainnet, and a mint / burn mechanism on Arbitrum.
+The tokens are bridged by a token lock/release mechanism on mainnet, and a mint or burn mechanism on Arbitrum.
 For example a user locks GHO on mainnet, and an equivalent amount gets minted by the GHO contract on Arbitrum.
 The GHO token on Arbitrum, unlike the GHO token on mainnnet, is upgradeable.

 Chainlink CCIP is covered in more detail in our separate report [here](/protocols/ccip).

 ## Layer 1 Governance

 Aave V3 on Arbitrum relies on the governance smart contracts on Ethereum Mainnet and bridging votes from Polygon to mainnet.
-See the mainnet core instance report for a detailed system breakdown and analysis [here](./aave).
+See the mainnet core instance report for a detailed system breakdown and analysis [here](./protocols/aave).

 # Governance